 If budget seems overwhelming entirely or you just have no interest in tracking it throughout the process, you can seek out a wedding planner.
 Your wedding planner can take this burden off your shoulders so you can focus on the enjoyment of it all.
 Even though a planner might be a significant part of your budget, a good planner can save you money in the long run.
 And, besides, YOU and your wedding are their main priority so they will do all the digging for you to make sure it all comes to life in the most magnificent way.
 If you know for certain that you want nothing to do with budget tracking, but are worried about the cost of a planner, hold it right there.
 You can find a wedding planner that works within your budget, so don’t dismiss it as a luxury!

-In fact, for those of you not knowing where to start, I'd love to chat!
-You can book your FREE wedding strategy call with me in which we'll talk through your wedding priorities, ideas and inspirations.
+In fact, for those of you not knowing where to start, we’d love to chat!
+You can inquire here.

 In closing, this is YOUR day.
 Wedding planning as a whole isn’t a stroll in the park.
 It takes time and dedication.
 There are a lot of brides nowadays in fast-forward mode, completely disregarding the brainstorming aspect in which sets them up for success.
-However, you have no need to worry about making mistakes as you now know to avoid them.
+However, you have no need to worry about making mistakes as you now know to best avoid them.
 Be sure to keep yourself organized, do your research and not sweat the small stuff!
-There's so much you can do to get creative with finances, so remember not to see them as a limitation.
-Your wedding is one of the biggest events of your life and you want to be able to enjoy it without wondering what you'll have to pay back after it ends.
-Now, go document these mistakes somewhere and resort back to them when you need that reminder.
+There’s so much you can do to get creative with finances, so remember not to see them as a limitation.
+Your wedding is one of the biggest events of your life and you want to be able to enjoy it without wondering what you’ll have to pay back after it ends.
+Be sure to save these mistakes somewhere and reference them when you need that reminder!